theabraham/growly/README.md

     - `.label` name used to identify the type of notification being used (required.)
     - `.dispname` name users will see in Growl's preference panel (defaults to `.label`.)
     - `.enabled` whether or not notifications of this type are enabled (defaults to true.)
+  - `callback` called when the registration completes; if registration fails, the first argument will be an Error object.

 An example: